Review: KILLING JOAN (2017)

 Joan (Jamie Bernadette ALL GIRLS WEEKEND, DEAD BY DAWN) is a mob enforcer with a bad attitude and worse temper.
-Within the film’s first few minutes she’s killed a delinquent borrower who turns violent and one of her own crew for dropping the C word on her.
-However when a crusading youth counselor she’s sent to rough up turns out to a former boyfriend Anthony (Teo Celigo DRACULA THE IMPALER) things get complicated and she ends up killed by her own crew.
+Within the film’s first few minutes, she’s killed a delinquent borrower who turns violent and one of her own crew for dropping the C word on her.
+However, when a crusading youth counsellor she’s sent to rough up turns out to a former boyfriend Anthony (Teo Celigo DRACULA THE IMPALER) things get complicated, and she ends up killed by her own crew.
 But supernatural forces bring her back and set her on a path of vengeance.
 But mob boss Frank (David Carey Foster) has some paranormal powers of his own.

-On the technical side KILLING JOAN suffers from the all to common curse of crappy CGI, especially during an already cringe-worthy final confrontation.
+On the technical side, KILLING JOAN suffers from the all too common curse of crappy CGI, especially during an already cringe-worthy final confrontation.
 There’s also a persistent dose of shaky camera.
 Not found footage style shaky, but as though the camera person was going handheld but couldn’t keep it steady.
 It’s there throughout the film and very annoying.

 Killing Joan arrives on Digital on April 4, 2018, followed by its DVD release on July 7th, from Uncork’d Entertainment.